Shelters and Rescue Groups in Northern Michigan

 Working hand-in-hand with Wonderland Humane Society to secure loving homes for homeless dogs and cats.

-OTHER MICHIGAN RESCUE GROUPS
+OTHER MICHIGAN RESCUE GROUPS & ORGANIZATIONS (ALPHABETICAL)

 English Springer Rescue America